The Bridge Piercing: Everything You Need to Know

 One such piercing that’s growing in popularity is the bridge piercing.

 The bridge piercing takes place horizontally across the bridge of your nose, usually between the eyes.
-Although it appears to go through bone, it only pierces the skin, making this a badass-looking piercing that’s actually quite easy.
+It offers an edgy, modern look for those who want a facial piercing that’s truly unique.

 Here’s everything you need to know about the bridge piercing.